xxoo/jsex/readme.md

 * Map
 * Typed Arrays (will be serialized as normal array)
 * Infinity, NaN and undefined

+## How many browsers are supported?
+It's hard to make a full list.
+But it's recommanded to compile the source or install some polyfill for your production environment.
+Since jsex does require some bleeding edge ES features.

 ## How to serialize data?